-The School recognises staff are its most valuable asset and will ensure that all feel valued and supported in a school that is a source of personal pride to everyone.
+The Island Free School will recognise that its staff are its most valuable asset and will ensure that all feel valued and supported in a school that is a source of personal pride to everyone.
 We will develop an outstanding recruitment and retention package to ensure consistency throughout the school.